disaffection

 覚え方のコツ Memory Tip

 Begin with `affection`, meaning warm feeling or attachment.
-Add `dis-`, and the feeling turns away or becomes weak. `Disaffection` is often used when people become unhappy with a government, party, organization, or system.
+Add `dis-`, and the feeling turns away or weakens.
+This word is often used for people becoming unhappy with a government, group, or system, not just feeling everyday annoyance.

 例文